-The person holding the position of Executive Director, Corporate Services, shall be an ex officio member of the committee.
+The person holding the position of Deputy Chief Executive Officer, Legal, Corporate and Risk Management, shall be an ex officio member of the committee.

 The Chief Executive Officer may attend committee meetings, and when they elect to do so, will require copies of committee papers.

-The Chief Executive Officer, Chief Financial Officer, Chief Information Officer or other management representatives may attend meetings as advisers or observers, as determined by the Chair, but will not be members of the committee.
+The Chief Executive Officer, Chief Financial Officer, Executive Director, Enabling Technology and Site Relocation or other management representatives may attend meetings as advisers or observers, as determined by the Chair, but will not be members of the committee.

 A representative(s) of the ANAO will be invited to attend meetings of the committee, as an observer.